-This page was last updated in June 2017.
-The rates and thresholds displayed on this page may have changed since then.
+This page was last updated in April 2022.
+The rates and thresholds displayed on this page may change in the future.

 Did you know that some businesses don’t need to charge VAT?

-The current VAT registration threshold in the UK is £85,000.
+The current VAT registration threshold in the UK is £85,000 (See HMRC).

 What Does This Mean?

 Any business that has a turnover (total sales inc labour and supplied materials etc) of £85,000 or more in any 12 month period, must register for and charge VAT.

 What About Businesses With a Turnover Below £85,000?

 These businesses do not need to register for and charge VAT, although they can do so voluntarily if they wish.